 It’s a humongous set, with over 600 cards that feature cards of minor leaguers at the time.

-The Jackson card features him while on the New Orleans Pelicans, a minor league team, in between his stints with the Philadelphia Athletics and the Cleveland Naps.
-Jackson reportedly was “scolding the ball all season long for the Pelicans”.
+The Jackson card features him on the New Orleans Pelicans, a minor league team, between his stints with the Philadelphia Athletics and the Cleveland Naps.
+Jackson reportedly was “scolding the ball all season long for the Pelicans.”

-His T210 card is one of the rarest cards of the pre-war era as there are only a handful known to exist.
+His T210 card is one of the rarest cards of the pre-war era; only a handful are known to exist.

 30. 1911 Turkey Reds (T3) - Ty Cobb